Miami police chief suspended, reportedly on track to be terminated

 Police Chief Art Acevedo was suspended by City Manager Art Noriega, who released a statement Monday saying he intends to fire Acevedo.

-Acevedo's suspension comes after he publicly criticized three city commissioners of meddling with the police department's reform efforts and interfering in a confidential internal investigation.
+Acevedo's suspension comes after he publicly accused three city commissioners of meddling with the police department's reform efforts and interfering in a confidential internal investigation.

-Late last month, Chief Acevedo expressed the above concerns to Mayor Francis Suarez and City Manager Art Noriega, the man who had Acevedo suspended shortly thereafter.
+Late last month, Chief Acevedo expressed the above concerns to Mayor Francis Suarez and City Manager Art Noriega, the man who shortly thereafter appeared to orchestrate Acevedo's suspension.

-Officials were disturbed by Acevedo's public criticism and by certain statements to officers.
+But Noriega wasn't alone in expressing extreme distaste for Acevedo's public criticism.
+A number of officials spoke out against the police chief for this and for certain disturbing statements they said he made to officers.

 For example, Acevedo allegedly told officers during roll call in August that the "Cuban Mafia runs the Miami Police Department."